Skip to content Skip to sidebar Skip to footer

 Launch of the Annotated Constitution of the Kingdom of Cambodia

-Phnom Penh – On 5 December 2017, Destination Justice launched the First Edition of the Annotated Constitution of the Kingdom of Cambodia at the National University of Management in Phnom Penh, Cambodia.
+On 5 December 2017, Destination Justice launched the First Edition of the Annotated Constitution of the Kingdom of Cambodia at the National University of Management in Phnom Penh.

-This publication was made possible through the generosity of Transparency International Cambodia, its sponsors the European Union in Cambodia and the Swedish Embassy in Cambodia, and the Raoul Wallenberg Institute.
-Throughout this project, teamwork and communication between all of the collaborators and editors were keys to success as we grow a dialogue about the supreme law of Cambodia, its tangible application by practitioners and citizens, and how we can strengthen this knowledge together.
+This publication was made possible by the generous support of Transparency International Cambodia, the European Union in Cambodia, the Swedish Embassy in Cambodia, and the Raoul Wallenberg Institute.
+The success of the project hinged on the teamwork and communication among all collaborators and editors, which has helped foster a vital dialogue about Cambodia’s supreme law and its tangible application by both practitioners and citizens.

 Check out the Press Statement and Album photo.